 Now we can see that there is a special cleansing in an end-time setting that is especially significant and that this cleansing of the sanctuary is dependent, in large part, on a better understanding of the character of God – our judgment of God.

 The term “end-time” suggests a time of judgment so we also need to consider how the judgment is involved and look at the question Is Cleansing the Same as Judgment? (part 11).
 A careful comparison of verses shows that judgment and cleansing are two different processes.
 Judgment could be said to be an evaluation or verification of the cleansing (or healing) process – was it successful or not?
 Clearly, judgment is entirely dependent on the results of the cleansing process.

 We can now see that cleansing of the sanctuary, most importantly, refers to the cleansing of human minds.
 What exactly is involved?
 How does the process work?
 It turns out that we are each A Being of Two Minds (part 13).
 Knowing the different roles of the conscious and subconscious minds will be key to our further understanding of the cleansing process.
 Cleansing of the one is very much dependent on the cleansing of the other.
-A short video included in that part explains the difference between the conscious and unconscious minds.

 The right attitude towards God can only happen with a correct understanding and appreciation of His character.
 Knowing what the problem is, with anything in life, is a good start to resolving it.
 What we also need is the motivation to take the steps required to fix the situation.

 Fear is known to be a good motivator.
 For our safety, the fear response can move us to life-saving action.
 However, even in the face of fear, The Motivation of Love (part 15) can overcome that fear and move us to do something that, from love, we want to do even in the face of fear screaming at us not to do it.
 Oh to get to that point of having perfect love and no fear (1 John 4:18)!